 As part of this research, I am surveying people who experience, or have previously experienced, migraine.
-If you wish to participate in this survey, please go to:
+This survey is now closed.

 Participation is completely voluntary and anonymous.
 Completing the survey should take less than 15 minutes.
 You must be at least 18 years old to participate in the survey.
 Participation in this survey will aid in understanding the complex relationship among migraine, depression symptoms, and treatment satisfaction.
 More information about the study is available at the link above.
 This study has been approved by the Research Ethics Review Board at Immaculata University.

 Thank you for your time!

 Have you checked out the new Community Hub yet?